facebookresearch/CutLER/README.md

   --config-file model_zoo/configs/CutLER-ImageNet/cascade_mask_rcnn_R_50_FPN.yaml \
   --test-dataset imagenet_train \
   --eval-only TEST.DETECTIONS_PER_IMAGE 30 \
-  MODEL.WEIGHTS output/cutler_cascade_r1.pth \
+  MODEL.WEIGHTS output/model_final.pth \ # load previous stage/round checkpoints
-  OUTPUT_DIR output/
+  OUTPUT_DIR output/ # path to save model predictions
 ```
 Secondly, we can run the following command to generate the json file for the first round of self-training:
 ```
 python tools/get_self_training_ann.py \
-  --new-pred output/inference/coco_instances_results.json \
+  --new-pred output/inference/coco_instances_results.json \ # load model predictions
-  --prev-ann DETECTRON2_DATASETS/imagenet/annotations/imagenet_train_fixsize480_tau0.15_N3.json \
+  --prev-ann DETECTRON2_DATASETS/imagenet/annotations/imagenet_train_fixsize480_tau0.15_N3.json \ # path to the old annotation file.
-  --save-path DETECTRON2_DATASETS/imagenet/annotations/cutler_imagenet1k_train_r1.json \
+  --save-path DETECTRON2_DATASETS/imagenet/annotations/cutler_imagenet1k_train_r1.json \ # path to save a new annotation file.
   --threshold 0.7
 ```
-Lastly, place "cutler_imagenet1k_train_r1.json" under "DETECTRON2_DATASETS/imagenet/annotations/", then launch the self-training process:
+Finally, place "cutler_imagenet1k_train_r1.json" under "DETECTRON2_DATASETS/imagenet/annotations/", then launch the self-training process:
 ```
 python train_net.py --num-gpus 8 \
   --config-file model_zoo/configs/CutLER-ImageNet/cascade_mask_rcnn_R_50_FPN_self_train.yaml \
   --train-dataset imagenet_train_r1 \
-  MODEL.WEIGHTS output/cutler_cascade_r1.pth \
+  MODEL.WEIGHTS output/model_final.pth \ # load previous stage/round checkpoints
-  OUTPUT_DIR output/self-train-r1/
+  OUTPUT_DIR output/self-train-r1/ # path to save checkpoints
 ```

-You can repeat above steps to complete multiple rounds of self-training and change some arguments (e.g., "--threshold" for round 1 and 2 are 0.7 and 0.65, respectively; "--train-dataset" for round 1 and 2 are "imagenet_train_r1" and "imagenet_train_r2", respectively; MODEL.WEIGHTS for round 1 and 2 are "output/cutler_cascade_r1.pth" and "output/cutler_cascade_r2.pth").
-Please place all annotation files under DETECTRON2_DATASETS/imagenet/annotations.
+You can repeat the steps above to perform multiple rounds of self-training and adjust some arguments as needed (e.g., "--threshold" for round 1 and 2 can be set to 0.7 and 0.65, respectively; "--train-dataset" for round 1 and 2 can be set to "imagenet_train_r1" and "imagenet_train_r2", respectively; MODEL.WEIGHTS for round 1 and 2 should point to the previous stage/round checkpoints).
+Ensure that all annotation files are placed under DETECTRON2_DATASETS/imagenet/annotations/.
-Note: Please confirm that "--train-dataset", json file names and json file locations match the ones specified in "cutler/data/datasets/builtin.py".
+Please ensure that "--train-dataset", json file names and locations match the ones specified in "cutler/data/datasets/builtin.py".
+Please refer to this [instruction](https://detectron2.readthedocs.io/en/latest/tutorials/datasets.html) for guidance on using custom datasets.

-You can also directly download the models and annotations used by each round of self-training:
+You can also directly download the MODEL.WEIGHTS and annotations used for each round of self-training:
 <table><tbody>
 <!-- START TABLE -->
 <!-- TABLE BODY -->